ekjotsinghmakhija/maxelpoint-website/content/case-studies/agentql/index.md

 websiteUrl: https://www.agentql.com/

 quote:
-  text: The level of UI craft and polish Pixel Point team delivered was outstanding, striking the perfect balance between a sleek, modern design and a deep understanding of what resonates with the developer community.
+  text: The level of UI craft and polish Maxel Point team delivered was outstanding, striking the perfect balance between a sleek, modern design and a deep understanding of what resonates with the developer community.
 Their expertise truly helped us create a landing page that not only looks great but also connects with our audience.
   authorName: Pasha Dudka
   authorPosition: Head of Engineering
   authorPhoto: author-photo.jpg